Summer Research Program for Non‑Medical Students

 Opening new doors to medical research

-Dalhousie Medical School's Summer Research Program for Non-Medical Students aims to open new doors of opportunity to those living in Nova Scotia of African descent and Aboriginal students with an interest in medicine and/or medical research.
+Dalhousie Medical School's Summer Research Program for Non-Medical Students aims to open new doors of opportunity to those living in Nova Scotia of African descent and Indigenous students with an interest in medicine and/or medical research.
 The program is open to undergraduate students from these communities who are confident that health research will be part of their professional careers.

 Choose from a wide array of research areas